 6. Comparability of statistics

 Monthly statistics on international trade are being produced since the 1960's.
-They are available from the web site of Customs since 2000.
-Only occasional paper versions of statistics older than that are available.
-Unit value and volume indexes have been produced using the CPA and MIG classifications since 1997.
-The correlation tables for the different versions of the CPA classifications can be found on the Finnish Customs website.
+They are available on the Finnish Customs website since 2000.
+Statistics older than that are only available as paper versions.
+Unit value and volume indexes have been produced since 1997 based on the CPA classification.
+The correlation tables for the different versions of the CPA classification can be found on the Finnish Customs website.

-On the Finnish Customs website, under Statistics service, there are links to international trade-related websites of different countries and international bodies, such as the EU and the UN.
+In the Statistics Service section on the Customs website, there are links to international trade-related websites of different countries and international bodies, such as the EU and the UN.